chuckrincon/lumen-config-discover/README.md

 # Lumen Config Discover

-Lumen Config Discover is a package to your configuration files with ease using teh power of the `Service Providers`.
+Lumen Config Discover is a package to your configuration files with ease using the power of the `Service Providers`.

 ## Why?
 Lumen does not support config files?